SquadFM/Squad-Field-Manual/README.md

     - [- 5] Helicopter
     - [-10] Armor Hunters, APC, IFV
     - [-15] Main Battle Tanks
 - The majority (and the biggest and most important) of ticket costs are game mode specific.
 Therefore, please check the ticket section for each game mode to get the full picture.
-Ticket values may change in future updates. https://squad.gamepedia.com/Advance_and_Secure
+Ticket values may change in future updates. https://squad.gamepedia.com/Game_Modes

 [Back to top](#squad-field-manual)

 ## Control Points
-- Control Point (CP), also known as "flag" or "cap", is an area on the map that teams need to capture.
+- Control Points (CP), also known as "flag" or "cap", are areas on the map that teams need to capture.
 - A CP is a certain limited area of the battlefield, there is not an actual "flag" in the ground.
 - The capping radius (or even shape) of a CP may differ for each CP on the map.
 - CPs can be either neutral or belong to one of the teams.
 - At least 3 players need to be within the capping radius of a CP to capture it.
 At the start of a round, a neutral CP can be capped by one player alone.
-- Cap time is approximately 60 seconds.
+- It takes 2 minutes to capture a flag.
 - If players from the opposite team are in the capping radius at the same time, players from the teams will cancel each other out.
 The team with more players in the radius will gradually take the CP.
 - When you are inside the capping radius of a CP, the Control Point widget will appear.
 The flag shows who owns the CP and a progress bar shows the current progress of capping or decapping.
 The widget also shows the name of the CP.
     - Neutral CP show with a white bar,